What is PTE?

 - Review your details and click ‘Next’ and ‘Next’ again to confirm.

 There is no limit on how many times you can appear for the PTE exam.
 You can take the exam every five days.
 If you change your mind at the end and wish to reschedule your exam, you can do it online up until three days before your scheduled appointment.
 If you reschedule your exam fewer than three days prior to your appointment may result in forfeiting your exam fee.

 The results for the PTE exam are usually available within five business days from your test date.

-	Even though PTE is tougher than IELTS, scoring in PTE is much more reliable and easier than IELTS.
+Even though PTE is tougher than IELTS, scoring in PTE is much more reliable than IELTS.
 PTE is a computer-based test, which neglects the chances of human bias during evaluation.